benbrittain/fargo/README.md

 dependency on the [Vulkan graphics and compute API](https://www.khronos.org/vulkan), *and* Qemu cannot support Vulkan, `boot_headless` is pretty much a requirement for Qemu.

+If you want a quicker compile, limiting the modules to `magentix,magenta_rust,runtime_config` will compile a lot fewer packages but still be usable with Fargo.

 Once this build is complete, clone and build fargo.